• Skip to primary navigation

 Sliced stuffed turkey breast on a serving plate drizzled with gravy

 This Stuffed Turkey Roulade is just as good as a whole turkey, but it’s ready in only 60 minutes and has the best Cranberry Pecan stuffing inside!
-The sauce is made with apple cider and taste so delicious – you’ll want to drink it!
+The sauce is made with apple cider and tastes so delicious – you’ll want to drink it!
+Serve it with homemade Ginger Cranberry Sauce and Roasted Garlic Mashed Potatoes for a delicious festive dinner.

 Making a roasted turkey breast roulade is my go-to choice for the Holidays because it takes less time to roast and looks stunning with the stuffing rolled up in the turkey.
 It’s easier to carve and much more flavorful than a whole turkey.

-This is also a great last-minute option if you didn’t have time to defrost a whole turkey or need an additional main dish if you have to feed a larger crowd and don’t want to make a second turkey.
+Just like my Air Fryer Turkey Breast, this is also a great last-minute option if you don’t have time to defrost a whole turkey or need an additional main dish if you have to feed a larger crowd and don’t want to make a second turkey.

 If you’re getting ready for the Holidays and need some delicious dessert to serve your guests, try making our Cranberry Upside Down Cake or our reader favorite, Creme Brulee, both can be made ahead and go so well with this Turkey Breast Recipe.